 The manufacturer usually determines the optimal frequency for performing checkups or replacing the pump.
 The time for inspection ranges from two to four times a year, depending on the severity of the driving conditions.

-Also, you should replace the pump every several years or after a specified mileage indicated by the manufacturer.
+Also, you should replace the injection pump every several years or after a specified mileage indicated by the manufacturer.

 So, the most common issues of the injection pump include: